 Students also learn about the influence on theatre from key practitioners such as Stanislavski, Artaud and Berkoff.
 They also study Ibsen, Wilde and more modern dramatists.
 In Year 12, we offer a BTEC Extended Certificate, Level 3.
 This vocational course is practically based, with students studying two units per year.
 This is the perfect course for pupils wanting to pursue an acting career or study Drama at University.

 Great Baddow students are provided with many opportunities to visit theatres.
-This academic year, the students have been taken to see the following productions (2016-17):
+This academic year, the students will be seeing the following productions (2018-19):

-Things I know to be True (Frantic Assembly), The Curious Incident of the Dog in the Night Time, The Woman in Black, Blood Brothers, Frankenstein and The Caucasian Chalk Circle.
+School of Rock, The Curious Incident of the Dog in the Night Time, The Woman in Black, The Play That Goes Wrong, The Unreturning (Frantic Assembly) and more!

 Extra Curricular Drama

-In Summer 2017, pupils performed Baz Lurhman’s Romeo and Juliet. to a sell-out audience.
+In Summer 2017, pupils performed Baz Lurhman’s Romeo and Juliet. to a sell-out audience and in 2018 pupils performed Disney’s Aladdin.
+In January 2019, pupils will be performing Beauty and the Beast!

 Social, Moral, Spiritual and Cultural Links in Drama